 Placemaking is a way to make your community a better place to live by transforming unused sites and "eyesores" into welcoming destinations accessible to everyone in a community.
 Who better to do this than a REALTOR® Association, and its members, as REALTORS® are already engaged in their communities and know the neighborhoods and the properties and are likely to know where to focus efforts to enhance a place.
-Check out "Greater Nashville REALTORS® Put Placement Grant to Work for Pedestrian Plaza": https://realtorparty.realtor/about-us/ greater-nashville-realtors-put-placemakinggrant-to-work-for-pedestrian-plaza Learn More
+Check out "Greater Nashville REALTORS® Put Placement Grant to Work for Pedestrian Plaza": https://realtor-pedestrian-plaza

-Contact: Holly Moskerintz at 202-383-1157 / hmoskerintz@realtors.org
+Contact: Holly Moskerintz at 202-383-1157 / hmoskerintz@nar.realtor